Salford, University of

 Nightlife: Two bars, club nights, film nights and a theatre on campus.
 With Manchester on your doorstep, you'll never be short of ideas for nights out.

-Price of a pint: Prices hang around the £3 in Manchester but there are regular drinks promotions in the union bar e.g. £3.95 for a meal and drink between 4 and 7pm.
+Price of a pint: Prices hang around the £3 in Manchester but there are regular drinks promotions in the union bar.

-Sporting reputation: Pretty low- ranked 112th in the current BUCS league.
+Sporting reputation: Pretty low, but still climbing the ranks- ranked 88th in the current BUCS league.

 Notable societies: Almost Famous caters for all aspects of theatre, while the Salford Shimmies regularly indulge in a bit of belly-dancing.
 Fluid is the circus skills group and The Salfordian is the student media platform.